jasper-sinclair/Kaissa/README.md

 ## Arena
 Choose Engines then Manage from the drop down menu.

-Add -uci (or whatever options you want) to the engine's Command Line Parameter input field.
+Add -uci to the engine's Command Line Parameter input field.

 ![Arena Screenshot](arena.png)